-<TX1>According to Husserl, every experience is an interplay of actuality and potentiality.
+According to Husserl, every experience is an interplay of actuality and potentiality.
 While some elements come to the foreground in the field of perception, others remain in the background.
 With its “turning towards” (Zuwendung), attention privileges some objects and rejects others.
 Husserlian phenomenology tries to account for two dimensions that converge in attentive consciousness: its reactive character and its voluntary directionality.
 In other words, attention can be understood as a reaction to a stimulus (in this case, the “turning towards” is passively conditioned) and also as a voluntary orientation of consciousness (if I am interested in something given in the broad field of perception, I can voluntarily make it the object of my intention).
 In its voluntary form, attention can also operate after a “turning towards” established by a stimulus: I can keep my attention grasping the object that stimulated me or I can “let it go”, if I am not interested.
 Further, attention can make something given in the broader field of “noticing” (Bemerken) that has not yet stimulated me, become stimulating.
 Summing up, attentive consciousness involves both the “stimulation” and “participation” of the ego.
-As mentioned above, an aspect of attention that can be taken into consideration with regards to the possibility of focusing on the present is the reflective “turning towards” of attention.
+As mentioned above, an aspect of attention that can be taken into consideration with regard to the possibility of focusing on the present is the reflective “turning towards” of attention.
 This reflexive function of attention is a modification that can make an experience a “phenomenon” for the ego without adding a second act.
 When directed to the now phase of consciousness, reflective attention can make the now become patent as now.
 As observed, the now moment has its past and future temporal horizons, but reflective attention can focus on the now phase and turn the phase and what is given in it into a “lived experience”.
-In this respect, Husserl distinguishes the “pre-phenomenal” character of an experience and its “being a phenomenon” for the ego (Hua X, p.
+In this respect, Husserl distinguishes the “pre-phenomenal” character of an experience and its “being a phenomenon” for the ego (1969, p.
 129; see Scanziani, p.
 154).
 Importantly, this function does not objectify the experience (as proper reflection).
 It is an act of “bringing out” (herausheben) or “segregating”, an original modification by virtue of which I can vividly “live” in the now experience.
 An experience that previously was just there is now lived as “my” experience, for instance, as my emotion.

-<H2>The possibility of observing emotions
+The Possibility of Observing Emotions

-<TX1>Intrusive emotions are one of the main threats to present awareness.
+Intrusive emotions are one of the main threats to present awareness.
 For this reason, the possibility of observing emotions is one of the underlying issues in mindfulness debates.
 The methodological questions that arise are how feelings can be at our disposal to be observed, or if they are accessible to self-inspection at all.
 Are feelings observable as they are happening?
 Or is it only possible to inspect them retrospectively, in recollection?